Really-Simple-Plugins/complianz-gdpr/readme.txt

 If you enjoy this plugin and you want your site to have the best compliancy features, consider purchasing the [premium version](https://complianz.io/pricing), also available for multisite users.

 == Premium features ==
-* Select both USA, UK and EU as target regions with conditional Consent and Cookie Banners.
+* Select both USA, UK and EU as target regions with conditional Consent and dedicated Cookie Banners.
 * Consent Statistics: see how many visitors accept, decline, or don't need a cookie notice at all.
 * Improve conversion with A/B Testing: which cookie banner has the best consent ratio?
 Run tests and measure what works best for your site.
 * All Legal Documents: Customized and legally validated privacy statements (EU, UK & US), cookie policy (EU, UK & US), disclaimer, processing agreements (EU, UK & US) , dataleak reporting tools, created and updated by a dedicated law firm